Types of fellowships

 Call for proposals

-The call for proposals for (Young) Resilience Fellows is open until March 2022.
+The call for proposals for (Young) Resilience Fellows is currently closed.
 When preparing your application, please consider the following requirements:

 - You need to have at least 3 years of post-graduate experience (as PhD researcher or practitioner).